Home / Resources / Resources for Parents, Carers, Guardians and Families

 Photo of Mandurah Ocean Marina and Dolphin Quay

-Our Ronald McDonald Family Retreat in Mandurah is located 62km from Perth, on the shores of Doddi’s Beach in Halls Head.
+The Ronald McDonald Family Retreat in Mandurah is located 62km from Perth, on the shores of Doddi’s Beach in Halls Head.

 Charlie Bell Scholarship Program

-When a young person is dealing with a serious illness or injury, other parts of their life can sometimes come to a standstill.
+When a young person is dealing with an illness or injury, other parts of their life can sometimes come to a standstill.
 To help students get back on their career path and towards the future they dream of, Ronald McDonald House Charities established the Charlie Bell Scholarship.
 The scholarship awards one-off grants of up to $5,000 to young people aged 15 to 20 years, to assist towards their tertiary education:

 • Scholarships are awarded annually